-This guide covers the basics of marketing, selling, and growing payments as a feature.
+This guide covers the basics of marketing, selling, and growing online and in-person payments as a feature.
 We’ve distilled best practices across thousands of partners to help you launch faster and go to market more effectively.
-You’ll learn how SaaS businesses like WooCommerce, Xero, and Intercom promote their payments offering and see examples of their marketing and sales collateral.
+You’ll learn how SaaS businesses like WooCommerce, Xero, and Intercom promote their online payments offering and how Lightspeed, Squire, and Shopmonkey market their in-person payments.
 We’ll also cover how Stripe can help.

 For example, make sure that your payments solution: